djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe.md

 ## Conditioning

-I transferred to the keg on the 24th of October - 19 days affter fermenting.
+I transferred to the keg on the 24th of October - 19 days after fermenting.

 Took a final SG reading and it was 1010
 OG was 1050